joao96/worldtrip-next/README.md

 ## :sparkles: How To Use

 Since this is a static application, it's only goal was to practice with [ChakraUI](https://chakra-ui.com/) while building an attractive application.

+You can click on the carousel item at the bottom of the screen in order to navigate to the continent's page.

 ## Get in touch! :monocle_face: